CMUAbstract/tab/DOCUMENTATION.md

 ### <a name="bootloader-write-page"></a> Bootloader Write Page

-This command instructs the bootloader to erase all applications.
+This command is used to write programs to the application memory space of the board using the page number to calculate the address to write to.
 * Name: `bootloader_write_page`
-* Required parameters: None
+* Required parameters: Page Number
-* Optional parameters: Status
+* Optional parameters: Page Data
 * Reply:
-  * If the bootloader is active and successfully performs the erase:
+  * If the bootloader is active and successfully performs the write:
-    `bootloader_ack` with the ERASE payload
+    `bootloader_ack` with the Page Number as the payload
-  * If the bootloader is active and fails to perform the erase:
+  * If the bootloader is active and fails to perform the write:
     `bootloader_nack`
   * Otherwise: `common_nack`